Home Overview Spelling Grammar Usage Translate

 The first word of every sentence.

-Proper names: names of specific places, ethnicitys, languages, organizations, people, brands,
+Proper names: names of specific places, ethnicitys, languages, religions, organizations, people, brands, and so on.

 Ex: Cambridge University, planet Mars, Sind province, ABC Corporation.